-Samsung Isocell CMOS sensors are some of the most ubiquitous cameras sensors used in smartphones today.
+Samsung Isocell CMOS sensors are some of the most ubiquitous camera sensors used in smartphones today.

 Samsung had always played second fiddle to Sony in the camera sensor market.
 This was especially true in the smartphone segment but Samsung seems to be stepping up.

 Samsung Isocell CMOS sensors are made available by the company to other smartphone OEMs.
 As a result, they are the go-to sensor for many smartphone makers.

 The GM1 on the Redmi Note 7 which I have used extensively is very good.
 The GW1 is also another good one and the HM2 is a class apart.

 Recommended: Image stabilization and computational photography

-Samsung sensors uses what is known as CMOS technology.
+Samsung sensors use what is known as CMOS technology.
 CMOS sensors capture pictures bit by bit.
 They are also cheaper and easier to produce than other types of image sensors.

 Samsung has modified this technology and calls it Isocell.
 This image technology has undergone several transformations and has matured through the years.

-There has been several iterations of this technology.
+There have been several iterations of this technology.
 They include:

 - Isocell +